TeachersPayTeachers/tpt-connect/README.md

   this feature would be useful when used to fetch search results as the user types.

+- `computeKey` (`Function`, optional) - a function which computes the keys stored in tpt-connect's store before hashing.
+The arguments are `url`, `headers`, `method` and `body`.
+By default tpt-connect concatenates and hashes the url, method type, body and all the headers.
+This function can be used to make tpt-connect not hash the headers if they change but don't affect the request.

 - `actions` (`Object`, optional) - an object defining functions, or sub-objects, which are used as sub-resource definitions to request at a later time and will be available on the TpT-Connect resource.
 Calling an action